 A very, very black day in the history of

 Paris, France and the world: Notre-Dame-

 de-Paris is severly damaged by a great

 fire.
-The choir organ is badly damaged.
+The choir organ has been flooded

 The current choir organ is an instrument of Robert